tewarid/yocto-raspberry-pi/README.md

 raspberrypi4-64   | Raspberry Pi 4 64-bit build
 raspberrypi4      | Raspberry Pi 4 32-bit build

+A downloads cache can be setup under `build/downloads`.
+It will be copied into the image along with the source code.
+This can reduce build times by about 50%.

 ## Incremental build

 To perform an incremental build inside a container, use `docker image ls` to find id of image and create a container